More from our experts

 Are part-time employees eligible to receive benefits?

-Part-time employees could be eligible for benefits such as sick leave or short-term disability, depending on requirements where your business operates.
+Part-time employees could be eligible for benefits such as sick leave or short-term disability insurance, depending on requirements where your business operates.
 But typically, you’re the boss when it comes to providing perks such as vision plans or holiday pay — and you’ll also set the rules on how employees earn them.

 For instance, you could decide to offer only what your state mandates.
 Alternatively, you may want new hires to onboard for a certain amount of time — perhaps 60 to 90 days — before earning access to things like commuter benefits or paid time off.